uboslinux/ubos-docs/source/users/firstsite.rst

 #.
 Access your new app.
 You can reach it directly by visiting ``http://family/blog/``, or
    you can see the list of apps installed at host ``http://family/``, and select Wordpress from there.

+If you are curious what UBOS just did under the hood, please refer to :doc:`/developers/understanding/createsite`.